 The loss of key personnel could adversely affect our ability to manage our business effectively.
 Our future success will depend largely upon the continued services of our senior management and other key employees.
-More recently, in response to the significant operating losses we have sustained and in an effort to conserve cash, we have implemented workforce reductions, temporary salary reductions and furloughs, reduced or eliminated certain employee benefits and closed facilities.
+During 2009, in response to the significant operating losses we have sustained and in an effort to conserve cash, we implemented workforce reductions, temporary salary reductions and furloughs, reduced or eliminated certain employee benefits and closed facilities.
 These actions have had a negative impact on overall employee morale.
-To date, we have not experienced any significant employee turnover as a result of these actions, which we believe is most likely the result of the impact of the global economic recession and increased levels of unemployment in most of the markets in which we operate.
-As global economic conditions improve and employment opportunities increase, if we are unable to increase employee salaries, eliminate furloughs and return employee benefits which have been previously eliminated, we may not be able to retain our senior management and other key employees.
+In response to improved business conditions, in late 2009, we eliminated all furloughs for employees in our operations and restored salaries for most employees and board retainers for directors in the beginning of 2010.
+We currently plan to restore the 401(k) Plan discretionary matching contribution for all domestic employees on April 1, 2010.
+To date, we have not experienced any significant employee turnover as a result of these actions, which we believe is most lik ely the result of the impact of the global economic recession and increased levels of unemployment in most of the markets in which we operate.
+As global economic conditions improve and employment opportunities increase, if we are unable to increase employee salaries and maintain employee benefits which have been previously reduced or eliminated, we may not be able to retain our senior management and other key employees.
 Our business could suffer if we are unable to retain one of more of our senior officers or other key employees.